Killol14/Yoga_shop/README.md

 I used the social media icons from font awesome

+### Git
+Git was used as version control in terminal

+### Github
+Github was used to create and store the project repository

+### Gitpod
+Gitpod was used to create my files and where I wrote the code.
 ##  Other Tools
  * ElephantSQL - used as database for this project
  * Toast - used as a Eroor and Success Messages.